Tax-Related Obligations When Establishing, Selling, or Closing a Business in the State of Michigan

 A business owner may request that the Department of Treasury conduct a review of the business tax account for tax clearance purposes.
 The Department's review will provide the taxpayer with information regarding any outstanding tax liabilities.
 If there are no outstanding liabilities, the Department will issue a Tax Clearance Certificate stating that no taxes are due.
 This certificate should be provided to the buyer of a business.

-To request a Tax Clearance Certificate, use the following forms:
+To request a Tax Clearance Certificate, use the following form:

 To obtain clearance statements related to unemployment taxes, contact the Unemployment Insurance Agency - www.michigan.gov/uia.

-For questions related to obtaining a Tax Clearance certificate, contact the Collection Division, Tax Clearance Unit at (517) 636-5260.
+For questions related to obtaining a Tax Clearance certificate, contact the Tax Clearance Section at 517-636-5260.

 For other inquiries related to tax obligations, contact the Sales, Use and Withholding area at TreasSUW2@michigan.gov